algorandfoundation/docs/docs/community.md

 # Monitoring & Analytics
 | Name| Description |
 |------|------|
 | <center>[AlertHub](https://app.metrika.co/) | AlertHub enables monitoring and real-time alerting on Algorand addresses so that users can maintain the health of their accounts and the overall Algorand network.
+Subscribe to get notifications on account events like consensus participation, key expiration, and transactions.

 # Wallets